JuliaCon/www.juliacon.org/local/paris2025/index.md

   <div class="row masonry" data-masonry='{ "itemSelector": ".grid-item", "percentPosition": true }'>
 ~~~
 \begin{box}{title="Organizing committee", color="red"}
-  This event is organized by a team of researchers, previously involved in planning the [Julia and Optimization Days 2024](https://indico.mathrice.fr/event/604/overview) and [2023](https://julia-users-paris.github.io/workshop/en/).
+  This event is organized by a team of researchers, previously involved in planning the [Julia and Optimization Days 2024](https://indico.mathrice.fr/event/604/overview) (Toulouse), [2023](https://julia-users-paris.github.io/workshop/en/) (Paris, same venue) and [2019](https://julialang.univ-nantes.fr/journee-julia-et-optimisation/) (Nantes).
   If you would like to lend a hand, please reach out!
 \end{box}